m-ashry-eg/SAA-C03/doc/README.md

           - Cold volumes are suitable for scenarios where cost-effectiveness is a priority, and occasional access to the data is sufficient, such as infrequently accessed archives or backup storage.

-          - A Cold volume cannot be a boot volume.

           - Up to 99.9% durability.